Contact Sales

 An LMS is part of your restaurant’s technical ecosystem and as such, it is crucial that it can ‘talk’ to the other elements of your business to help streamline operations and improve efficiency.
 Here are some integrations you may need to consider:

 Integration with the EPoS system means that your staff can access the LMS directly from the terminal ensuring that training materials and guides are readily accessible.
-The POS system can also keep track of things like how fast orders are taken and highlight areas of service where additional training could help.
+The POS system can also keep track of how fast orders are taken and highlight areas of service where additional training could be beneficial.

-Integrating your LMS with your time and attendance system allows managers to track staff attendance and ensure they are completing the necessary training during their shifts.
+Integrating your LMS with your time and attendance system allows managers to track staff attendance and ensures they are completing the necessary training during their shifts.

 Integration into your HR system helps managers track employee performance, manage staff schedules and ensure all team members hold the relevant training needed for their role.
 It also means you can track development over time and assign specific training or development pathways, such as onboarding for new employees.